 The module covers the process of discrimination, the ways in which it manifests itself, and its often adverse consequences.
 Equality of opportunity operates on the understanding that the present social, economic and political system, defined as capitalist, is the optimum system.
 Where problems occur, such as discriminatory practices, the challenge is to root them out and achieve equal access for all to employment opportunities, societal goods and services.
 Consequently, many employers have established equal opportunities policies to protect people from discrimination and disadvantage and to ensure equal treatment or to protect themselves against claims of discrimination.
 There has been something of a consensus between campaigners, employers and successive governments that such policies are desirable.
 However, equality of opportunity is a controversial notion; its nature and aims are much contested.
 This module provides a working knowledge of the legislative framework of the UK, by looking at Human Rights and Equality legislation.

-There is also a focus on Jersey, and to a lesser extent other Channel Islands, about the political system, electoral processes, constitutional history and voting patterns and the impact these factors have had on Jersey's social policies.
+electoral processes, constitutional history and voting patterns and the impact these factors have had on Jersey's social policies.
 The Human Rights Law (2000) Jersey and the lack of Equality Legislation are also considered and how this has impacted on Island society.